stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 2. Specify up to which phase (not including) a rule should be enabled.

 The syntactic part boils down to adding `[n]` or `[~n]` after the pragma's name.
-GHC user tutorial has a really nice table that we absolutely must have
+The GHC user tutorial has a really nice table that we absolutely must have here:
-here:

 ```haskell
                          -- Before phase 2     Phase 2 and later